Cloud cost optimization

 tags-EC2-instance

-Step 4: Monitoring with CloudWatch
+Step 4: Monitoring Schedules with CloudWatch

 With CloudWatch, you can keep an eye on the performance of your AWS instances.
 It tracks things like how much CPU is being used or if instances are up and running as expected.
 You can check the CloudWatch metrics to make sure the solution runs as it's designed to.
 In the CloudWatch console, there will be a namespace, such as <stackname>:InstanceScheduler (DevInstanceScheduler:InstanceScheduler in our case), where you can monitor these metrics.

-CloudWatch can also send you alerts or notifications if something isn’t right, helping you monitor the AWS instance scheduler’s activity to ensure your instances are starting and stopping on schedule, saving you time and money.
+CloudWatch can also send you alerts or notifications if something isn’t right, helping you monitor the instance scheduler’s activity to ensure your instances are starting and stopping on schedule, saving you time and money.
 This makes managing your resources easier and more efficient.

 1. Sign up for free

-2. Connect your AWS Account
+2. Connect your AWS account

 5. Select the instances you want to apply the schedule to